What Is Hallux Rigidus?

 Interpositional arthroplasty is primarily performed in two ways.
 In one technique, a piece of soft tissue is used as the spacer in an attempt to resurface the joint.
 This soft tissue can come from your foot, another part of your body, or even prepared

 cadaver tissue.
-The operation does preserve some motion but is not as predictable for pain relief.
+The operation does preserve some motion but is not as predictable for pain relief and may not restore the normal mechanics of the joint.

 Joint Replacement (Arthroplasty)